Skip to main content

 FAQ

 Yes.
 Procedurally generated name combinations carry no copyright, so you're free to use them in sold games, published fiction, and monetized content.
-The one thing to watch: names like 'Blackbeard' are historical figures already in wide circulation, so treat them as inspiration rather than original creations.
+Several names in the pools (Teach, Kidd, Rackham) are historical figures already in the public domain, so treat them as period flavor rather than original inventions if accuracy matters to your project.